-safety and well-being of our girls, volunteers and staff members.
-We
+seriously than the safety and well-being of our girls, volunteers and

-emotional and social needs met as well.
-A healthy Girl Scout community
+to have our emotional and social needs met as well.
+A healthy Girl

 No CEO, council staff, service unit team leader, troop co-leader,